hellgames1/softuni-tasks/projects/chat/readme.txt

 For the PHP to function, it needs an empty chat.txt file and a users.txt file containing the symbols @@

 The .exe file is just the python code packaged with the necessary libraries so anyone can run it (if my server, which is hardcoded, is still online)

+The .en.py file is an English version of the program, since the original is in Bulgarian.